NewYorkCityCouncil/council.nyc.gov/docs/PRESS.md

 ## Image Gallery

-By selecting "All Images" in the Page Attributes > Template menu, a page will display a paginated list of all images in the Press Media Library.
+By selecting "All Images" in the Page Attributes > Template menu (in the righthand sidebar), a page will display a paginated list of all images in the Press Media Library.
 Page content is optional, and it will only display on the first page if it exists.